gmfernandez-maker/trylock_fix/README.md

 # Deadlock Fixes — Try-Lock Example (Group5)

-## Overview
-This README focuses only on the original deadlocking program in `original.cpp` and the fixed version in `trylock_gr5.cpp`.

 ## What `try_lock` does
 `try_lock()` is a non-blocking mutex call.
 It tries to acquire a lock and immediately returns `true` or `false`.